LightBlackInfinitum/scrcpy_script/README.md

 * You can change render driver between opengl and direct3d on `--render-driver=direct3d`
 * If you got lag issues, try to play with `-m1360` and `-b10M`
 * WIRELESS SCRIPT: Screen Time Out value 60000 = 1 minute
-* You can play with your phone aspect ratio using "shell wm size"
+* You can play with your phone resolution and aspect ratio using "adb shell wm size"
 * For more shortcuts, check scrcpy repository
 ## More Information:
 * [Telegram Group](https://t.me/joinchat/SLlAIfdCFxLeexVB)